April 20. Kazinform's timeline of major events

 EVENTS

-1930 – Above 20 members of Alash movements led by Mukhamedzhan Tynyshbayev are repressed.

-1991 – First commercial oil is produced at the world’s deepmost deposit, Tengiz.

-1994 – The Treaty on Collective Security of CIS member states, signed in 1992 in Tashkent, takes effect.
-It was signed by Leaders of Kazakhstan, Armenia, Kyrgyzstan, Russia, Tajikistan and Uzbekistan.
+1994 – The Collective Security Treaty Organization concluded in 1992 in Tashkent city by the heads of Kazkahstan, Armenia, Kyrgyzstan, Russia, Tajikistan, and Uzbekistan, takes effect.

-2000 – Heads of Kazakhstan, Uzbekistan, Kyrgyzstan and Tajikistan meet in Tashkent to debate regionals security issues.

-2007 – The Kazakh President signed the decree On measures to establish and maintain Yertis, Ontustik and Zhetyssu socio-entrepreneurial corporations.
+2000 – Tashkent hosts a meeting between the Presidents of Kazkahstan, Uzbekistan, Kyrgyzstan, and Tajikistan on the issues of regional security.
+During the meeting, the agreement on joint efforts in the fight against terrorism, political and religious extremism, transnational organized crime, and other threats to stability and security was signed.